- PhD, University of New Mexico, Albuquerque, NM

 With over 10 years experience in critical care and 10 years experience as an administrative nurse, job responsibilities have included facilitating teams to develop and monitor quality components within the Acute and Ambulatory care setting to assure accreditation requirements are met.
 She has facilitated certifications for Medical Homes within the Ambulatory Care Arena.
 She has also facilitated projects related to Case management and Utilization review.
 Publications include several journals, her performance improvement projects have resulted in continuing education courses for nurses interested in quality.

-She is the recipient of the Beverly and F.A.
-Odom Endowment for Nursing Research.
+- Recipient of the Beverly and F.A.
+Odom Endowment for Nursing Research